trannhatkhoacm1612/Titanic-Predict/README.md

 input : dataframe -> output: Alive(0) or Dead(0)

 # Method
+1. Preprocessor
-We can code by yourself but I just Scikit - learn modulo to solve this problem
+2. We can code by yourself but I just Scikit - learn modulo to solve this problem